uuhhhh/Learning/README.md

 ## Acknowledgement

-This project started off as a learning project for me to learn Godot (hence the repository name " Learning") that followed [this tutorial](https://www.youtube.com/playlist?list=PL9FzW-m48fn0i9GYBoTY-SI3yOBZjH1kJ), but has since then deviated greatly in terms of code, content, and goals (also the tutorial used GDScript and not C#).
+This project started off as a learning project for me to learn Godot (hence the repository name "Learning") that followed [this tutorial](https://www.youtube.com/playlist?list=PL9FzW-m48fn0i9GYBoTY-SI3yOBZjH1kJ), but has since then deviated greatly in terms of code, content, and goals (also the tutorial used GDScript and not C#).